Albirex Niigata: Entry into the J.League and promotion to J1 (1998–2003)

 In 1998, Albirex Niigata joined the Japan Football League, and was merged into the J2 League after its creation in 1999.
-The team gradually became competitive and in 2001 and 2002 it came close to getting promoted to J1 and in 2003, it became the champion of J2 and finally joined the top flight.
+The team gradually became competitive and in 2001 and 2002 it came close to getting promoted to J1.
+Albirex Niigata breakthrough came in the 2003 season when Albirex Niigata won the J2 League title.
+The championship secured the club's first promotion to the top tier of Japanese football, the J1 League.